Alexis Smith (artist): Exhibitions

-Smith's work has been exhibited at major museums including the Museum of Contemporary Art, Los Angeles, the Museum of Modern Art, the Whitney Museum, the Brooklyn Museum, the Walker Art Center, and the Institute of Contemporary Art, Boston.
+Smith's work had been exhibited at major museums including the Museum of Contemporary Art, Los Angeles, the Museum of Modern Art, the Whitney Museum, the Brooklyn Museum, the Walker Art Center, and the Institute of Contemporary Art, Boston.

-She has collaborated with Poet Amy Gerstler on several installations, including "Past Lives" at the Santa Monica Museum of Art.
+Smith collaborated with Poet Amy Gerstler on several installations, including "Past Lives" at the Santa Monica Museum of Art.

 "Second Nature" was an exhibition of Smith's work at the Craig Krull Gallery in Santa Monica, California in 2013.
 In the exhibition, Smith explored how the concepts of wisdom and innocence are not in opposition as they are presented as in the biblical story of the Garden of Eden.
-The majority of Smith's work in this exhibit consist of a landscape portrait painted by an amateur with romantic subjects in the scenes of sailing ships, forests, tropical islands, desert sunsets, bridges, barns, and city streets.
-Smith also includes one or two small items such as a ruler, straw hat, crushed beer can, or key chain in most of these works in order to contradict the setting of the painting.
+The majority of Smith's work in this exhibit consists of a landscape portrait painted by an amateur with romantic subjects in the scenes of sailing ships, forests, tropical islands, desert sunsets, bridges, barns, and city streets.
+Smith also included one or two small items such as a ruler, straw hat, crushed beer can, or key chain in most of these works in order to contradict the setting of the painting.
 There are also quotes by Walt Whitman and Henry David Thoreau printed on the gallery walls which further speak to the subject matter of Smith's paintings.

 In a 2015 exhibition at Garth Greenan Gallery located in lower Manhattan, Smith's works were presented for the first time in a New York gallery in over a decade.
 The exhibition was an overview of Smith's work from 1994 to 2015.
 Smith examined American culture of the 1940s and 1950s by combining images and texts from the time period such as postcards, road maps, movie stills, and advertising art into witty statements.
 A common theme in her works is the city of Los Angeles.
-Smith acknowledges the fascination surrounding Hollywood as a place where people believe dreams come true in order to comment on the illusion of the quintessential American transformation myth which is also known as the American Dream.
+Smith acknowledged the fascination surrounding Hollywood as a place where people believe dreams come true in order to comment on the illusion of the quintessential American transformation myth which is also known as the American Dream.
 Since this exhibit, the Garth Greenan Gallery has held three more exhibitions of Alexis Smith's works in 2018 and 2019.